Sprint Planner Helper – Session 8

 Norwegian Championships – the aftermath

 OK – my guess wasn’t completely off (got the first right, didn’t I).
-Oslo brass band chocked by coming second on the first year in the championship section.
-Since I have played with a few of the bandsmen (and women) in that band I was really proud.
-Well done – Tone, Mattias and Clare!
+Oslo Brass Band shocked by coming second in their first year in the championship section.
+Since I have played with a few of the bandsmen (and women) in that band, I was really proud.
+Well done – Tone, Mattias, and Clare!

-Also Eikanger has my favorite euphonium player – Patrik Randefalk – and he and the rest of the band was marvelous, especially on the Extreme Makeover.
+Also, Eikanger has my favorite euphonium player – Patrik Randefalk – and he and the rest of the band were marvelous, especially on the Extreme Makeover.

-But the thing that impressed me most was that the whole thing was taped for Norwegian television.
-And you can see every performance afterwards here.
+But the thing that impressed me most was that the whole event was taped for Norwegian television.
+You can see every performance afterwards here.

 Read More